Josep Lluís Núñez: Presidency

-Núñez oversaw one of the club's most successful eras and has been Barça’s most successful president in terms of winning trophies.
-During his presidency, the club’s four professional teams amassed 176 trophies – 30 in football, 36 in basketball, 65 in handball and 45 in roller hockey.
+Núñez oversaw one of the club's most successful eras and has been Barça's most successful president in terms of winning trophies.
+During his presidency, the club's four professional teams amassed 176 trophies – 30 in football, 36 in basketball, 65 in handball and 45 in roller hockey.
 This included a remarkable quartet in 1999, the club's centenary year, when the four teams were all crowned champions of Spain.
-FC Barcelona were also European football champions in 1992.
+Barcelona were also European football champions in 1992.

-During his presidency, FC Barcelona membership increased from 77,905 to 106,000, leading to the increase in the capacity of the Camp Nou stadium.
+During his presidency, Barcelona membership increased from 77,905 to 106,000, leading to the increase in the capacity of the Camp Nou stadium.
 The number of penyes (fan clubs) also increased from 96 based in Spain to over 1,300 based throughout the world.
 Núñez gave the club a solid economical base and increased the club's wealth.
-The club built the Mini Estadi in 1982, opened the FC Barcelona Museum in 1984, expanded the Palau Blaugrana to a capacity of 8,500, bought the land where Ciutat Esportiva Joan Gamper would be established, and opened the La Masia, a residence for young players.
+The club built the Mini Estadi in 1982, opened the Barcelona Museum in 1984, expanded the Palau Blaugrana to a capacity of 8,500, bought the land where Ciutat Esportiva Joan Gamper would be established, and opened the La Masia, a residence for young players.

 Hesperia Mutiny

 Núñez was re-elected twice without opposition, but in 1988 he had to face the players rebellion known as the Hesperia Mutiny (named after the hotel where the players reunited), which ended with the dismissal of almost all the team (14 out of the 26 players and the coach).
 Afterward, he hired Johan Cruyff as coach, and the club saw the golden era of the Dream Team, which won the club's first European Cup in 1992.
 In 1989, he won the re-election against rival Sixte Cambra, and was again re-elected without opposition in 1993.
-The next year, he started the F.C.
-Barcelona Foundation, to prevent the conversion of the club to a private-owned sporting society, per the new Spanish law.
+The next year, he started the Barcelona Foundation, to prevent the conversion of the club to a private-owned sporting society, per the new Spanish law.

 Disagreements with Cruyff forced the coach's dismissal, and since then Núñez had to face the open opposition led by the former coach.
 In 1997, he was reelected for the last time, winning against rival Ángel Fernández.
 Months later, he survived a vote of no-confidence instigated by opponent platform "L'Elefant Blau", one of whose leaders, Joan Laporta, would become the club's president several years later.

 He hired first Bobby Robson and then Louis van Gaal as coaches.
 But the lack of titles in van Gaal's third year and his lack of understanding with the fans forced his dismissal, and that of Núñez himself, tired of being pressured.
 In 2000, he resigned after 22 years as club president.